 Do Paintballs Stain Your Cloths?

-Cotton over synthetics is at the most risk of staining.
-Paint left to dry too long will stain.
+Cotton over synthetics are at the most risk of staining.
+Paint pigment left to dry too long will stain.
 The stain is very faint.
 Like all fabrics, vinegar and a horse hair brush are you best solution.